 This is another significant demographic development.
 Those born after the 1990s and 2000s are quite different from the previous generation.
 They are more accommodated with technology and digitalization.
 They are very connected and active in the internet world and know how to leverage it for new uses.
 They are empowered by new technologies but also depend on them.
 In fact, they are influenced by this new environment, more open, with more information, so their taste will also differ a lot from their predecessors.

 They consume at a higher rate, one of the reasons is that their generation received meaningful financial support from their parents or grandparents.
-To get what they want became almost a normal fact since they were children and they are maintaining higher standards for convenience, quality, and variety in their life.
-This group is also comparatively less price conscious than the previous generation.
+Getting what they want became almost a normal fact since they were children and they are maintaining higher standards for convenience, quality, and variety in their life.
+This group is also comparatively less price-conscious than the previous generation.

 Work with digital in China

-Middle-class, elderly population and young people are all in evolution.
+Middle-class, elderly population, and young people are all in evolution.
 In front of these changes, brands need to be continually up-to-date with the market trends and the digital evolutions in China.
-Consumers will be more and more involved with the country’s technologic growth and technology will dramatically reshape many industries in China.
+Consumers will be more and more involved with the country’s technological growth and technology will dramatically reshape many industries in China.

 Personalization and innovation